 Light exercise can reduce bloating and swelling, boost energy, improve your mood, help you sleep better, and better prepare your body for labor.
 All without over exerting yourself!

-Below are three simple exercises that pack an impact:
+Here are our picks for 3 simple exercises that pack an impact:

 1. Wall-Assisted Lunges

 Lunges are one of the most common thigh and buttock exercises, but during pregnancy lowering your body becomes more of a balancing act than normal.
 So, why not lean against a wall in your home with one hand while you squat?
 That way, your legs and lower body still enjoy the advantages of the workout, but you can feel more secure as you go through the motions.
 It’s a win/win!